In the spring, summer and early fall, avoid tick bites and mosquitoes by

 In 1833, the first Assateague Lighthouse was constructed to warn ocean travelers of the dangerous shoals offshore.
 Construction on a taller, more powerfully illuminated brick lighthouse began in 1860 but was delayed by the Civil War.
 After the war, work resumed and the lighthouse was completed in 1867.
 The light was also upgraded that year, to a first order Fresnel lens.
 In 1891, a separate oil storage building was built, and a new assistant keeper's house was constructed in 1910.
 In 1929, the keeper staff was reduced.
 In 1933, the lighthouse’s oil lamps were replaced by an electric lamp, and the original keeper's house was removed.

 Today the 1910 assistant keeper's house is used as seasonal staff residence.
 The oil storage building is used as an art gallery during summer months.
 In 2004, the U.S. Coast Guard transferred ownership of the lighthouse to the U.S. Fish and Wildlife Service.
 While the U.S. Coast Guard maintains the light as an active navigational aid, Chincoteague National Wildlife Refuge is responsible for preserving the lighthouse.
-The Assateague Island lighthouse is listed on the National Register of Historic Places.
+The Assateague Island lighthouse is listed on the Virginia Historic Register.
+In 2008, restoration of the lighthouse began to preserve this historic treasure.
+Extensive work was done including repairs to the gallery deck so that visitors can safely enjoy the view from the top of the lighthouse and a new paint job that can be enjoyed while admiring the building from the ground.

 A variety of paved trails are open to hikers and/or bicyclist.
 These trails include the Freshwater Marsh, Woodland, Bivalve, Black Duck, Swans Cove and Lighthouse Trails as well as the Wildlife Loop.
 The Wildlife Loop is also open to vehicles after 3:00pm until dusk.